WEIGHT LOSS HYPNOSIS CASES

 Thanks for your help, I feel I have made huge progress after our session a couple of weeks ago.
 We worked on my eating issues, but I have also had a big improvement in my mood and confidence in all areas.
 I have also bought the Learned Optimism book and I'm working my way through it, and finding it very helpful.

-I have a new challenge coming up - I have been chosen to go to Germany on a work trip.
-I have travelled quite a lot before, but not by myself to a really foreign environment, and I've always been very anxious about travel details etc. I'm finding that my general anxiety levels are rising again, around work and the trip, and it is really bugging me.
+I have a new challenge coming up.
+Next month I am going to Germany on a work trip.
+I have travelled quite a lot before, but not by myself to a really foreign environment, and I've always been very anxious about travel details etc. My general anxiety levels are rising again, around work and the trip, and it is really bugging me.

 There is a part of me that knows I don't have much to fear but I can't rationalise the worries away.
 Do you think we could have a session again before the end of October?